alexeilebedev/openacr/txt/tut2.md

 ### Describing The Columns

-We will need a new table, with one record for every type of column we have used so far.
+We will need a new table, with one record for every column we have used so far.
 We will call it `dmmeta.field`, so now we need to add field's `ssimfile` and `ctype` lines to the appropriate ssmifiles:

-    $ echo 'dmmeta.ctype  ctype:dmmeta.Field' >> data/dmmeta/ctype.ssim
+    $ cat >> data/dmmeta/ctype.ssim << EOF
+    dmmeta.ctype  ctype:dmmeta.Field

-    $ echo 'dmmeta.ssimfile  ssimfile:dmmeta.field  ctype:dmmeta.Field' >> data/dmmeta/ctype.ssim
+    $ cat >> data/dmmeta/ssimfile.ssim << EOF
+    dmmeta.ssimfile  ssimfile:dmmeta.field  ctype:dmmeta.Field
+    EOF

 The primary key for a field will be formed by concatenating the parent `ctype` with the field name, with a dot in between, e.g. `dmmeta.Ns.ns` will be the name of the field describing the primary key of `ns`.
-We decide that whenever we need to look for a primary key, we will just take the first field from the relevant ctype.
+We decide that whenever we need to look for a primary key, we will just take the first field from the ctype.
 This convention means that we don't have to annotate the fields as being primary keys or not.

 In addition, as we describe the field, we will need to address the concept of a constraint.